PretendoNetwork/applet-types/3ds/cave/README.md

 # Cave
-The JavaScript API used in the Miiverse applet on the Nintendo 3DS/2DS family of consoles
+The JavaScript API used in the browser applets on the Nintendo 3DS/2DS family of consoles.
+Confirmed to be used by both Miiverse and the NNID Settings app

 ## What is this?
-Cave is the API used by the 3DS Miiverse applet to interact with the system and user account.
+Cave is the API used by 3DS applets to interact with the system and user account.
 These types provide intellisense and type safety

 ### _**DISCLAIMER:**_ **WIP.
 MANY FUNCTIONS HAVE UNKNOWN USES AND PARAMETERS, AND SOME HAVE KNOWN SIGNATURES/TYPES**